SSL CA Bundles for cURL and PHP

 Follow these steps to export your Trusted Root Certificate Authority CA certs:

-1. From the windows start menu, run the command "mmc.exe" to launch the Microsoft Management Console;
+- From the windows start menu, run the command "mmc.exe" to launch the Microsoft Management Console;

-2. From the MMC, choose "File" ?
+- From the MMC, choose "File" ?
 "Add/Remove Snap-in..." from the main menu;

-3. Add the Certificates snap-in; When asked which certificates you want to manage, select Computer Account and Local computer;
+- Add the Certificates snap-in; When asked which certificates you want to manage, select Computer Account and Local computer;

-4. From the console root, navigate to "Certificates (Local Computer)" > "Trusted Root Certification Authorities" > "Certificates";
+- From the console root, navigate to "Certificates (Local Computer)" > "Trusted Root Certification Authorities" > "Certificates";

-6. Follow the wizard to export the certificate(s) to the Cryptographic Message Syntax Standard - PKCS#7 (.pb7 file) to a file called TrustedRootCAs.pb7;
+) and select "Action" > "All tasks" > "Export..." from the MMC main menu; - Follow the wizard to export the certificate(s) to the Cryptographic Message Syntax Standard - PKCS#7 (.pb7 file) to a file called

-8. Run openSSL.exe (you may need to add the path to this program to the Windows PATH environment variable) to convert the file to text using the following command:
+) and navigate to the folder containing the PB7 file you just created; - Run openSSL.exe (you may need to add the path to this program to the Windows PATH environment variable) to convert the file to text using the following command:

 c:\php\extras\openssl\openssl.exe pkcs7 -inform DER -in TrustedRootCAs.pb7 -print_certs -text > TrustedRootCAs.certs

-Then, in your PHP application for example, add the following line BEFORE you call curl_exec():
+Then, in your PHP application for example, add the following line BEFORE you call curl_exec()

 curl_setopt ($ch, CURLOPT_CAINFO, 'C:\PHP\extras\openssl\TrustedRootCAs.certs')

-If you're using cURL, just rename the file to curl-ca-bundle.crt and pop it into the same folder as your curl.exe and it should detect it automatically.
+If you're using cURL, just rename the file to curl-ca-bundle.crt

 That's about all you should need to get things rolling.